i30/i30.github.io/about.md

   height: auto
 permalink: /
 ---
 Hi!
-I'm Minh Tri - written as "Minh Trí" in Vietnamese.
+I'm Dang Vu - written as "Đặng Vũ" in Vietnamese.
 Nice to see you here!

 I'm a web developer focusing on PHP and JavaScript.
 I also speak Go and Java quite well.